t0mo0n/Evo-1-2moon/README.md

 pip install -r requirements.txt

-# You may need to reduce the MAX_JOBS to suit your computer
+# You may need to reduce MAX_JOBS to suit your computer
+# (!!!
+This is a critical step — skipping it may cause lower success rate or unstable robot motion !!!)
 MAX_JOBS=64 pip install -v flash-attn --no-build-isolation
 ```